evankanderson/vmware-codeconnect-2020/README.md

   CloudEvent from the https://github.com/vaikas/twitter event source, finds the first image in the tweet, fetches it, and returns a new event (`com.majordemo.twitter-image`) containing the image as binary data.

+- configs contains additional Knative object definitions (in particular, trigger definitions) to support the entire workflow.